0x1d107/txtlog/wireguard.md

 anonyamous@server$ sudo apt install wireguard-tools
 ```

-First, we need to generate keys for DNS server.
+First, we need to generate keys for VPN server.
 For security set umask to 0077 to restrict other
 users' access to keys.

 ```